alexdphan/the_complimentorrrr/README.md

 # The Complimentorrr

-### A friendly AI bot that compliments people🤖
+### A friendly AI bot that compliments people by their name🤖

-Give the bot a name and it will compliment the name itself
----
 ### Prompt #1:

 Write me a compliment on the person below.
 Please make sure the compliment is genuine and in-depth with detail to show that the person complimenting did their research